Florian-Lup/dox/README.md

-# Dox - AI-Powered Document Editor
+# Littera - AI-Powered Document Editor

-Dox is a modern, feature-rich text editor that integrates traditional tools with advanced AI to elevate your content creation.
+Littera is a modern, feature-rich text editor that integrates traditional tools with advanced AI to elevate your content creation.
 Built on TipTap and powered by LangChain, it delivers a seamless and intelligent writing experience.

 ## Features